Kotlin/dataframe/docs/StardustDocs/topics/gettingStartedJupyterNotebook.md

 ```

 After loading, all essential types will be already imported, so you can start using the Kotlin DataFrame library.
 Enjoy!

+### Note
+Combining Kotlin DataFrame with out of date-, or similar libraries (such as [Krangl](https://github.com/holgerbrandl/krangl))
+in the same notebook might result in unexpected behavior, such as a `NoSuchMethodException`.
+This could be due
+to overlapping dependencies.
+Try removing the other library, restart the kernel, and see if the problem persists.